rsm-gh/akbl/README.md

 ### If my computer is not supported, what can I do?

-Check if there's a bug concerning your computer model on GitHub, and if it don't exists create one:
+Check if there's a bug concerning your computer model on GitHub, and if it doesn't exist, create one:

   1. Set the title of the bug as: "Add support to (computer model)"
-  2. Fill the general information of the bug (GNU/Linux distribution, python version etc)..
+  2. Fill the general information of the bug (GNU/Linux distribution, python version etc...)
   3. Add the USB data of your computer:
    3.1 Open a terminal and execute the `lsusb` command:
 ```